Jamf-Concepts/Setup-Manager/README.md

 ### Flag file

 Setup Manager creates a flag file at `/private/var/db/.JamfSetupEnrollmentDone` when it finishes.
-If this file exists when Setup Manager launches, the app will terminate immediately and withour taking any action.
+If this file exists when Setup Manager launches, the app will terminate immediately and without taking any action.
 You can use this flag file in an extension attribute in Jamf to determine whether the enrollment steps were performed.
 (Setup Manager does not care if the actions were performed successfully.)

 When DEBUG is set to YES in the defaults/configuration profile, the flag file is ignored at launch, but still created when done.